the high guide to cannabis sativa (hemp) seed oil

 What is Hemp Seed Oil & how does it help my skin?

-High Beauty's founder Melissa Jochim formulated an entire skincare line using the revolutionary ingredient hemp seed oil for good reason.
-While it has been widely accessible and legal for years, most people only know it as a source of dietary nutrition.
-It just so happens to be incredibly beneficial for skin health, too.
-Here’s all you need to know….
+High's founder Melissa Jochim formulated High Beauty as an entire skincare line using the revolutionary ingredient Cannabis sativa (hemp) seed oil for good reason.
+While it has been widely accessible and legal for years, Cannabis sativa (hemp) seed oil os often recognized solely as a source of dietary nutrition.
+And while this is true, it just so happens to be incredibly effective at supporting skin health, too.
+Here’s all you need to know:

 - Helps calm inflammation